o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    float m_yOffset;
    ```

-1. We need to include the properties in the `.materialtype` file.
+1. You will need to include the properties in the `.materialtype` file.
 Open `VegetationBending.materialtype`, and look at the `propertyLayout` > `propertyGroups`, which contains a list of JSON files.
 The JSON files define the material's properties, and listing them here allows the properties to be adjustable in the Material Editor.
    If you look at the Material Editor and open a material of type VegetationBending, you can see that the adjustable properties of the material match the properties defined in the JSON files.
 1. Add a property group entry at the top of the list for vegetation bending.